Competitive Entrance Awards

 - Apply for as many awards as possible.

 Read all of the eligibility criteria carefully.
-If you are uncertain if you are eligible for an award, apply anyway!
+If you are uncertain if you are eligible for an award, err on the side of caution and apply anyway!

 - Make changes if necessary.